 Just another day, just another compliance framework we would like to help you learn about!
 Today, we are taking up the ISO 27001 framework.

-ISO 27001 is a wide-ranging information security management framework.
-It includes a risk assessment process and defines controls for organizational structure, security policies, and training, data asset management, authentication and authorization, encryption, operational security, supplier security management, incident response, compliance monitoring, and reporting… and more.
+ISO 27001 certification is a wide-ranging information security management framework.
+It includes an ISO 27001 risk assessment process and defines controls for organisational structure, security policies, training, data asset management, authentication and authorisation, encryption, operational security, supplier security management, incident response, compliance monitoring, and reporting… and more.

 Which Industries Use ISO 27001 Certification?